-Oregon Coast Council for the Arts (OCCA) is pleased to announce the 2014-15 Met Opera Live in HD season, which starts at 10 a.m.
-October 11 with Verdi's "Macbeth," at the Newport Performing Arts Center, hosted locally by Bill & Karen Symms.
+Oregon Coast Council for the Arts (OCCA) is pleased to announce the 2014-15 Met Opera Live in HD season, which started at 10 a.m.
+October 11, 2014 with Verdi's "Macbeth," at the Newport Performing Arts Center, hosted locally by Bill & Karen Symms.

 Follow the links to the OCCA website for more information, including synopses provided by the Met, about each opera event.
 Season tickets are now available ($180 general reserved, $150 senior reserved, $80 student reserved) by calling the box office at 541-265-ARTS.
 Single tickets are available beginning Sept.
 11, available online at the OCCA website or at the box office.

 The Met: Live in HD, the Metropolitan Opera’s award-winning series of live transmissions to more than 2,000 movie theaters in 65 countries around the world, will feature ten operas in the 2014-15 season, including all five new productions in the Met season.
 All ten performances, transmitted live from the Met stage, will feature the world’s finest singers, conductors, and theatrical artists.

 The five new productions include two repertory favorites – Mozart’s "Le Nozze di Figaro," (pictured left) directed by Richard Eyre, and Lehár’s operetta "The Merry Widow," directed by Susan Stroman in her Met debut and starring Renée Fleming in the title role; and the verismo double bill "Cavalleria Rusticana" / "Pagliacci," directed by David McVicar – each of which has its first Live in HD transmission in the coming season.